charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ### Keystone/K8s Authentication management

-Charmed Kubernetes was installing and managing an older version of keystone auth which attempts to manage authentication and authorization through keystone.
+Charmed Kubernetes was installing and managing an older version of keystone-auth which manages authentication and authorization through keystone.

 This service is better suited to be managed externally from the kubernetes-control-plane charm.
-However, the charm will provides this upgrade method to maintain the deployment of this service beyond 1.28.
+However, the charm provides the following upgrade method to maintain the deployment of this service beyond 1.28.

-One can determine if keystone managements is applicable with
+One can determine if keystone management is applicable with
 ```
 juju status --relations | grep kubernetes-control-plane:keystone-credentials
 ```